EdoardoLaGreca/logbot/README.md

  - `make`
  - external Golang libraries which will be installed automatically

-To compile run this:
+To compile:

 ```
 make build
 ```

-To run without compiling run this:
+To run without compiling:

 ```
 make run
 ```

-To get the dependencies (which is done automagically before compiling or running, so you shouldn't really use this):
+To get the dependencies (which is done automagically before compiling or running, so you really don't want to use this):

 ```
 make deps